 While Life Day dominated the headlines of many SWG rogue servers throughout this customarily update-lite month of the year, one major story managed to ignite the community.
 The launch of SWGEmu‘s Finalizer server came out of nowhere this month to cap off what has been a banner year for the game.

 SWGEmu (Pre-CU vanilla emulator)

 It seemed as though the SWGEmu team would ride it out until its 1.0 milestone was reached (something that we still don’t have a timeframe for), but early this month the team dropped a poll on its community asking whether they would play a fresh server launching with the game’s most recent updates.
-From there things progressed at a head spinningly rapid rate.
+From there, things progressed at a head-spinningly rapid rate.
 More than 1000 players took the poll with a strong majority declaring that they would play on a new server.
-A day after the results were posted another post detailed the specifics on the new server, and within a week of that post the new server was launched.
-Something tells me the SWGEmu team were prepared for what the results of the poll were going to be.
+A day after the results were posted another post detailed the specifics of the new server, and within a week of that post, the new server was launched.
+Something tells me the SWGEmu team was prepared for what the results of the poll were going to be.

 Going forward the team plan to treat Finalizer as a testbed for changes to the original Publish 14.1 code that they are aiming to replicate for their own 1.0 launch.
 They’re also planning on hosting more events such as the Jabba’s Eve Classic which took place on New Year’s Eve.